lcabaceira/psg/amps/psg-ui-customization-share-amp/README.md

-psg
+amp Readme
 ===

-Release Management and Application Livecycle Demo

-This is the demo project for the suggested Release Management processes and Application Livecycle..
+This is a demo module to create an extension on Alfresco share.
+It creates a .amp file.